 - Getting there by car: If you choose to go by car, it makes the most sense to do it as a side trip from Thessaloniki because it is a nearly six hour drive from Athens on the E75 and E65 - part of which is a toll road and some of which is challenging.
 From Thessaloniki, the drive will take a little over three hours on the A1, the E75 Toll road and the EO 13.
 Parts of this route can also be tricky but it is shorter and less tiring.

 - Getting there by bus: The bus journey from the main coach terminal in Thessaloniki takes about two hours and ten minutes, including a 51 minute wait between buses in Katerini.
-It costs, in 2018, about £9.
+It costs about £9.
 From Athens is is a seven and a half to eight and a half hour bus trip, including a 51 minute holdover in Katerini.

 The Bottom Line